Linaro/lava/doc/v2/glossary.rst

     It is recommended to have pipeline support for all devices of the relevant device type before enabling exclusive pipeline support, especially if the device type has a :ref:`yaml_health_checks`

+  frontend
+    ``lava-server`` provides a generic `frontend` consisting of the Results, Queries, Job tables, Device tables and Charts.
+Many projects will need to customise this data to make it directly relevant to the developers.
+    This is supported using the :ref:`xml_rpc` and REST API support.

+    .. seealso:: :ref:`what_is_lava_not`

   hacking session
     A test job which uses a particular type of test definition to allow users to